-The National Federation Spirit Rules Book will be used for all Georgia High School Association Cheerleading Competition sanctioned events and may be purchased through the GHSA.
+The National Federation Spirit Rules Book is used for all Georgia High School Association Cheerleading Competition sanctioned events and may be purchased through the GHSA.
 The GHSA Spirit Manual and Competition Manuals may be found online.

 Date Description June 1 Deadline to request a regular season sanctioned event/tournament.
 July 31 First Date for Practice.
 Cheerleading teams are allowed to attend camp after the last day of school up until August 1.
 No camps or clinics are allowed after August 1.
-August 4 Deadline to register for regular season competitions. • Contracts are online.
-August 11 Cancellation forms should be submitted to the GHSA office and all entering schools notified.
-August 20 Confirmation of tournaments should be submitted to the GHSA office with a list of teams competing.
+August 5 Deadline to register for regular season competitions. • Contracts are online.
+August 12 Cancellation forms should be submitted to the GHSA office and all entering schools notified.
+August 19 Confirmation of tournaments should be submitted to the GHSA office with a list of teams competing.
 Host must go online to GHSA MIS website (http://app.ghsa.net/) to complete their team list.
 August 23 or later An Athletic Director (AD) or principal must complete a form for each instance a team withdraws from an invitational explaining why they withdrew.
 September 1 Competition schedules submitted to the GHSA office online by the competition host.
 October 1 Deadline to submit rosters electronically for all competition teams on the GHSA MIS website.
-November 4 Region winners determined.Sectionals for all teams.
-November 10-11 State Competition.
-Friday (10th): State Championships for 1A &amp; 5A (morning); 2A &amp; 4A (afternoon) Saturday (11th): State Championships for 3A &amp; Coed (morning); 6A &amp; 7A (afternoon)
+November 9 Region winners determined.Sectionals for all teams.
+November 15-16 State Competition.
+Friday (15th): State Championships for 2A & 4A (10:00 AM); 1A & Private (3:00 PM) Saturday (16th): State Championships for 3A & 5A (10:00 AM); 6A & Coed (3:00 PM)